Diogo Costa (footballer, born 2003)

-Diogo Filipe Pinto Costa (born 27 July 2003) is a Portuguese professional footballer who plays as a left-back for Singapore Premier League club Lion City Sailors.
+Diogo Filipe Pinto Costa (born 27 July 2003) is a Portuguese professional footballer who plays primarily as a left-back for Singapore Premier League club Lion City Sailors.

 Club career

 Famalicão

 Costa has been with Famalicão since his teenage years.
 He progressed through the ranks and represented the club in various age levels, from under-15, under-17, under-19, and under-23 national competitions, captaining nearly every age group he has played in.
 Costa signed his first professional contract on 3 September 2021.
 He then signed a contract extension till 2026 on 21 March 2023.

 2023–24: Loan to Académica

 Costa was loaned to Portuguese third tier club Académica in the second half of the 2023–24 campaign.
 He made a total of 12 appearances for the club.